mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 #### 1:05:55

-**Question**: Hojo-san, if in the two poems, one isn’t closer to the truth than the other poem, why did the Fifth Patriarch make Hui Neng the Sixth Patriarch, rather than both of them? ...
+**Question:** Hojo-san, if in the two poems, one isn’t closer to the truth than the other poem, why did the Fifth Patriarch make Hui Neng the Sixth Patriarch, rather than both of them? ...
 Or neither of them, you know? *[He chuckles.]*

 **Katagiri Roshi:** Because, as Dogen Zenji mentions, “no buddha-nature” is *pretty close* to pointing out what the truth is.